tttmmmyyyy/fixlang/Document.md

 Iterators (a.k.a. lazy lists) are generators of sequenced values.

+#### `_flatten : Iterator (Iterator a) -> Iterator a`
+Flatten an iterator of iterators.
+You should use Monad::flatten instead of this function.
+This function is used in the implementation of Monad::bind for Iterator.

 #### `advance : Iterator a -> Option (a, Iterator a)`
 Get next value and next iterator.